 - May 24: Grantmaking Committee Meeting 1

 - May 29: Enforcement Resistance Provisional awards and requests for revisions made

 - June: Regional trainings held across the state

 In addition to its grant program, PA is Ready! will continue to develop community education materials and coordinate regional and statewide trainings to help build the capacity of community-led grassroots organizations.

 PA is Ready!
-Grantee Portal: This portal contains training resources, educational materials, and other materials for current and past grantees.
+Grantee Portal: This portal contains training resources, educational materials, and other materials for current grantees.

 For more information, please contact Carlos Adolfo Gonzalez, Statewide Capacity Building Coordinator.